SatvikNema/SatvikDB/README.md

 ### Compaction

+As our database grows over time, we might have thousands of `SSTable` files created, many of which might have overwritten or old data.

 Run the merging process in some defined time interval.
 1. loads all the database files
 2. Does a `merge K sorted lists` kind of algorithm in a batch of `n` files.